dpremy/dot-zsh/README.md

 ## Purpose

 This repository contains the dotfiles and configs I use with zsh.
-It is desinged to work with [GNU stow](https://www.gnu.org/software/stow/), but can easily be used without it.
+It is designed to work with [GNU stow](https://www.gnu.org/software/stow/), but can easily be used without it.

 ## Installation